blackenwhite/Full_Stack/Movie Seat Booking/README.md

+# Project Specifications
+* An UI showing movies to select, a screen, seats etc
+* Locally stored info about which seats are selected
+* Showing updated price and the number of selected after each selection or de-selection

+# Documentation

 ## Introduction

 *A UI is built which is like a movie theatre website where we can pick up our seats